 This area was not within the city limits of Austin until relatively recently.
-Absent Travis County records, which staff has not yet had the opportunity to fully explore, there is no extant documentary evidence of the history of this house and property.
+There is no extant documentary evidence of the history of this house and property.

 STAFF COMMENTS

 The house is beyond the bounds of any City or Travis County survey to date.